top of page

 In this approach, the overall sustainability performance of the entity is based on the assumption that an entity's total direct or indirect impacts towards its one purpose are equal to the sum of its total direct or indirect impacts towards its 16 SDGs through its multi-stakeholder focus, leaving aside the 17th that is actually created to support the achievement of other 16.
 Then, the sum of the entity's weighted SDG %achievements would denote its overall sustainability performance.
 This would then require attaching a weightage to each of the SDGs.
 In other words, the entity needs to declare its targeted relative focus across the 16 SDGs.
 In the case of large corporations in the real economy, they would do so upon measuring their actual relative focus and having noted their ideal that is based on the sector they belong to.
 And, in the case of leading FIs, they would arrive at their targeted and actual relative focus across 16 SDGs from their planned financed IP, actual financed IP, planned turnover, actual turnover, their standardised data elements based on the category they belong to as explained earlier and additionally their ideal relative focus across 16 SDGs again that is based on the category they belong to.

 Now, the ISSB standards meant to enable corporates to disclose their sustainability-related data that are comparable for the purpose of investments into them have limitations.
 You might agree that risks must pertain to actions that would lead us to desired outcomes.
-Thus, the ISSB Governance framework, Strategy, Risks and opportunities must be focused on the corporates' actions that would lead them to their desired outcomes, which are to address climate change and the SDGs through their muti-stakeholder focus and at the pace they must.
+Thus, the ISSB Governance framework, Strategy, Risks and opportunities must be focused on the corporates' actions that would lead them to their desired outcomes, which are to address climate change and on a bigger scale all the SDGs through their muti-stakeholder focus and at the pace they must.
 Thus, the corporates' sustainability performance measured from these metrics and targets has limitations as these metrics and targets are not produced while keeping these perspectives in mind.
 At the same time, for the overall comparability of the corporates, measuring their creditworthiness while incorporating their sustainability performance, at least, alongside their financials will also have limitations for the same reasons.

 These universal ESG measurements will also enable the implementation of Taxonomies, wherein the Taxonomies will add value as guidelines instead of the need to mandate them entirely.
 This is possible because the sustainability performance of the entities is measured from their direct or indirect impacts towards their NetZero goals in alignment with their sectoral pathways directly or as-financed and achievement of their other SDGs likewise through their multi-stakeholder focus and in the perspective of their SDG relative focus across the 16 SDGs.